Sam Bankman-Fried in talks to resolve bail dispute, lawyer says

 “The parties would like to continue these discussions, which we are optimistic will lead to an agreement between the parties in the next few days and eliminate the need for further litigation,” Mr Cohen wrote, noting that prosecutors consented to the request.

-A spokesperson for the US Attorney’s Office in Manhattan declined to comment.
+A spokesman for the US Attorney’s Office in Manhattan declined to comment.

 Once worth an estimated US$26 billion (S$34 billion), Bankman-Fried was arrested in December after FTX collapsed.